Skip to main content

-If the PR has no description, Macroscope will automatically add its summary directly to the PR description.
+• If the PR has no description, Macroscope adds its summary directly to the PR description.

-If the author has already written a PR description, Macroscope posts its summary as a comment—never overwriting the author’s text.
+• If the author already wrote a description, Macroscope posts its summary as a comment instead.

 <!-- Macroscope's pull request summary starts here -->